 For a country that measures wealth in happiness, the stunning landscapes, exhilarating treks and bustling traditional markets are just the start of it.

 Described as the last surviving refuge of traditional Himalayan Buddhist culture, the Kingdom of Bhutan is one of the most isolated nations in the world.
-Landlocked between India and China by the vast Himalayan mountain range, Bhutan has been able to carefully preserve its unique culture and traditions throughout the country.
-Famous for measuring its wealth by Gross National Happiness, Bhutan is unlike anywhere else.
+Landlocked between India and China by the vast Himalayan mountain range, Bhutan has been able to carefully preserve its unique culture and traditions.
 With incredibly friendly people, some of the world’s best hiking opportunities and monasteries situated high up on cliffs with views over the spectacular valleys, Bhutan offers a travelling experience like no other.

 As the capital city and the most modern in Bhutan, Thimphu offers a brilliant combination of spectacular monasteries, panoramic views and traditional Bhutanese markets.
 Visit the impressive Thrashi Chhoe Dzong and the largest domestic market in the country where you can discover real Bhutanese culture.